aryoda/tryCatchLog/README.md

 # tryCatchLog

+Table of contents:

+{:toc}

 ## R code for better error handling than `tryCatch`

-This repository provides an advanced `tryCatch` function for R called `tryCatchLog`.
+This repository provides the source code of an advanced `tryCatch` function for R called `tryCatchLog`.

 The main advantages over `tryCatch` are